rule

 Canto 9

-(9) [Brihaspati said to her:] 'You foolish woman, deliver now, deliver immediately from that womb that was meant for me; though impregnated by another shall I not put you, unfaithful as you are, on the stake since you were a woman in want of a child.'
+(9) [Brihaspati said to her:] 'You foolish woman, deliver now!
+Deliver immediately from that womb that was my domain.
+Despite having been impregnated by another man I shall not burn you to ashes, unfaithful as you are, because you were a woman in want of a child.'

-(20) Urvas'î said: 'What woman would not be attracted by the sight and thought of you, o beautiful man, and desist from enjoying your chest in lust and love? [see also 7.9: 45] (21) These two lambs, o King, have fallen down and need your protection, o honorable host; in the company of a superior husband so one says may a woman enjoy the sexual union.
-(22) What is prepared with ghee, o hero of mine, shall be my food and I will not see you at any other time naked but at the time of intercourse'.
-'That is how it shall be' promised the great soul.
-(23) 'See your beauty and your poise, no one on earth is as attractive, who can withstand such a goddess that in person has arrived among the human beings!'
+(20) Urvas'ī said: 'What woman would not be attracted by the sight and thought of you, oh beautiful man, and desist from enjoying your chest in intimate love [see also 7.9: 45]?
+(21) These two lambs, oh King, have fallen and need your protection, oh honorable host.
+In the company of a superior husband so one says, a woman may enjoy in love.
+(22) Oh hero of mine, that what is prepared with ghee shall be my food, and I do not want to see you naked at any other time than during intercourse.'

-(36) Urvas'î said: 'You're a man, don't adhere to death, do not let these foxes of the senses eat you up; you can't always count on the friendship of women who with the heart can be like wolves.
-(37) Beware, [when men forsake their duty, see B.G.
-1: 40] women are merciless, cunning, hard to handle, dare to do whatever pleases them and put you indeed as a faithful husband and brother down for the smallest reason so one says.
-(38) They [in their politics] establish false hopes in the unsuspecting, run [when they're dissatisfied] away from their well-wishers, ever desire for newer and newer things, are easily allured and are [if they have to] real captains of independence.
-(39) At the end of every year may your good self count on one night only with me, my husband, to have sex so that you one after the other can have children in this world, my dearest [see also 6.18: 38-42].'
+(36) Urvas'ī said: 'You are a man, do not adhere to death!
+Do not let these foxes of the senses eat you up.
+You cannot always count on the friendship of women.
+They can be like wolves in matters of the heart.
+(37) Beware of them, women are merciless [when men forsake their duty, see B.G.
+1: 40].
+They are cunning, hard to handle, do whatever pleases them and put you as a faithful husband and brother down for the smallest reason, so one says.
+(38) They establish false hopes in the one unsuspecting, run away from their well-wishers, always desire for newer and newer things, are easily allured and are real captains of independence [if they have to].
+(39) At the end of every year your good self may count on one night only in order to make love with me, my husband, so that you, one after the other, will have children in this world, my dear [see also 6.18: 38-42].'

 next